These are the Lancashire mobile speed camera locations to be aware of for April

-These are the Lancashire mobile speed cameras locations in Preston, Blackpool, Burnley, Lancaster for April
+These are the latest Lancashire mobile speed cameras locations in Preston, Blackpool, Burnley, Lancaster for April

-Lancashire’s speed camera locations have been revealed by Lancashire Road Safety Partnership
+April’s mobile speed camera locations have been revealed by Lancashire Road Safety Partnership.

-In Lancashire 46 sites have been identified in major roads and areas of concern, including 40 which speed camera vehicles can visit at any time during March, as well as two fixed locations and four motorways.
+In Lancashire 35 sites have been identified in major roads and areas of concern, including 31 which speed camera vehicles can visit at any time during April, as well as four motorways.

 Enforcement vehicles monitor areas across the county seven days a week, including locations in, Blackpool, Burnley, Lancaster, Morecambe, Preston, South Ribble, Fylde and Wyre.